 I absolutely LOVE using flashcards in my classroom, and I know you will too!
 I couldn’t always find the activities I wanted to use with my students, so I created them.
 Click here to access my Flashcard activities.

 Practice addition, subtraction, telling time, money, fractions, and even phonics all with flashcards.
 Print and cut the flashcards to use for a game of matching, Go Fish, or to use in center activities.
 The options are endless!

 First and Second Grade Teachers are loving these flashcards for mastering math facts!

 Teachers like you are saying, “Great resource! really helped my lower kids” (Nicole L)

 “Great to pass out on parent conference night!”
 (Jenny O)

 Want to try a free version for yourself?
 Try these Free Money Flashcards

-Helping your students master addition and subtraction facts for instant recall and mastery can be a long process that benefits from several differentiated activities to help support all learners and their learning style.
+Helping your students master addition and subtraction facts for instant recall and mastery can be a long process that benefits from several differentiated activities to help support all learners and their learning styles.
 It’s an important skill they need to master to count with confidence!

 If you’ve ever noticed your students struggling with addition or subtraction facts, these flashcards are the perfect practice.
 You can use them through game format or just practice activities.
-Morning work, homework, in small group enrichment centers, or even as partner work… the opportunities are endless.
+Morning work, homework, small group enrichment centers, or even partner work… the opportunities are endless.
 Just print and go!